hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/10_THE_FIERY_CROSS.md

 posed to have entered into the conspiracy and com- mitted the perjury which the High Court judgment "found.
-The conclusion come to by the learned Jtidges {is) ■entirely unwarranted on the facts'^.
+The conclusion come to by the learned Jtidges {is) ■entirely unwarranted on the facts".

 *' Large masses of irrelevant matter (have been intro- duced in the Judgment of the High Court Judges).
 In